Poland

 Cierpiał-Wolan Marek, Director of the Statistical Office in Rzeszów, Statistics Poland

-The use of International Recommendation
+The use of the International Recommendations

 Although Statistics Poland was not aware of the International Recommendations on Refugee Statistics (IRRS) at the start of the refugee crisis in 2022, having since become a member of EGRISS and becoming familiar with this resource, they have been used to validate the NSO’s work.
 In particular, the integral role of the statistical office to lead and coordinate efforts to produce national statistics on displacement, the delineation of the statistical framework outlined by IRRS and the data source and data integration guidelines.
 In addition, the IRRS’ guidance on coordination with both national and international stakeholders has proved useful in the Polish context.